GARLC/garlc.github.com/convention-2013.md

 ####K. Carl Smith####

-Mr. Smith, representing the [Frederick Douglas Republicans](http://frederickdouglassrepublican.com/), has become a prominent conservative activist throughout the south and will discuss the importance of conservatism and the GOP to all voters.
+Mr. Smith, representing the [Frederick Douglass Republicans](http://frederickdouglassrepublican.com/), has become a prominent conservative activist throughout the south and will discuss the importance of conservatism and the GOP to all voters.